moby/moby/docs/sources/reference/run.md

 information about running with `--privileged` is available on the [Docker Blog](http://blog.docker.com/2013/09/docker-can-now-run-within-docker/).

-In addition to `--privileged` the operator can have fine grain control over the capabilities using `--cap-add` and `--cap-drop`.
+In addition to `--privileged`, the operator can have fine grain control over the capabilities using `--cap-add` and `--cap-drop`.
 By default, Docker has a default list of capabilities that are kept.
 Both flags support the value `all`, so if the operator wants to have all capabilities but `MKNOD` they could use: